Iran Says Saudi Arabia Has Expelled 6 State Media Journalists Ahead Of The Hajj After Detaining Them

-Iran said Wednesday that Saudi Arabia expelled six members of a crew from its state television broadcaster after they had been detained for nearly a week in the kingdom ahead of the hajj.
+Iran said on Wednesday that Saudi Arabia expelled six members of a crew from its state television broadcaster after they had been detained for nearly a week in the kingdom ahead of the Hajj.
+Saudi Arabia said the men had been working in violation of the visas they received.

-Saudi Arabia did not immediately acknowledge the incident, which comes a year after Riyadh and Tehran reached a Chinese-mediated détente.
-However, there have been tensions for decades between the Sunni and Shiite powerhouses over the holy sites in the kingdom, particularly around the upcoming hajj pilgrimage.
+The incident comes a year after Riyadh and Tehran reached a Chinese-mediated detente.

+However, there have been tensions for decades between the Sunni and Shiite powerhouses over the holy sites in the kingdom, particularly around the upcoming Hajj pilgrimage.

 “They were carrying out their normal and routine task when this happened and they were arrested,” said Peyman Jebeli, the head of Iran's state broadcaster, known as Islamic Republic of Iran Broadcasting.
 “We are not aware of the reason they were arrested and sent back to the country.”